-PADRE BOULEVARD AND ENTERTAINMENT DISTRICT CODE 6.8 NORTHERN RESORT DISTRICT CHARACTER ZONE (Continued)
+PADRE BOULEVARD AND ENTERTAINMENT DISTRICT CODE 6.8-NORTHERN RESORT DISTRICT CHARACTER ZONE (Continued)

-6.8.4 Facade Elements (Site Specific) (i) This subsection replaces 7.1.1; (ii) Doors and Windows; For all buildings of up to 4 floors with facades facing on to the Boulevard or Pedestrian Priority Streets there shall beno blank walls greater than 40ft in width on the ground floor facade of any building.
-2. Doors and windows on the ground floor of any building shall comprise a minimum of 20% of the facade.
-3. Primary entrance doors of all buildings shall be facing civic spaces, the Boulevard or Pedestrian Priority Streets.
-4. Windows and doors on facades directly facing towards a lot line shared with any single family residential lot and less than 10ft from the lot line shall have sills higher than 6ft on the ground follr unless a privacy fence (masonry or vegetative) or wall of at least 6ft in height is constructed to obscure any direct views into adjacent properties.
-5. For all buildings over 4 floors located more than 50ft from the property line facing the Boulevard or Pedestrian Priority Streets, window and doors shall be designed in accordance with mandatory PBED Design Guideines.
-6.8.5 Additional Landscaping (i) This is in addition to the requirements of 7.2 Landscape Standards (ii) For buildings fronting on to the Boulevard and Pedestrian Priority Streets the area between the property line and the building shall include a 6ft wide (min) landscaping strip with street trees or shrubs planted at 40ft centers (average) except at street intersections, where paving is optional up to 25ft along the building facade along each street frontage.
-Species of appropriate street trees or shrubs shall be selected from the Planting List in the PBED Design Guidelines.
-6.8.6 Driveways and Streets (i) Driveways on lots having more than 250' Boulevard frontage may be located on the Boulevard in accordance with TXDOT standards. (ii) Pedestrian Priority Streets and General Streets do not yet exist in the Zone, and are to be designated by the developer as they are developed.
+6.8.4 Façade Elements (Site Specific) (i) This subsection replaces 7.1. (ii) Doors and Windows; For all buildings of up to 4 floors with facades facing on to the Boulevard or Pedestrian Priority Streets there should be no blank walls greater than 40ft in width on the ground floor façade of any building.
+2. Doors and windows on the ground floor of any building should comprise a minimum of 20% of the façade.
+3. Primary entrance doors of all buildings should be facing civic spaces, the Boulevard or Pedestrian Priority Streets.
+4. Windows and doors on facades directly facing towards a lot line shared with any single family residential lot and less than 10 ft. from the lot line should have sills higher than 6 ft. from the ground unless a privacy fence (masonry or vegetative) or wall of at least 6 ft. in height is constructed to obscure any direct views into adjacent properties.
+5. For all buildings over 4 floors located more than 50ft from the property line facing the Boulevard or Pedestrian Priority Streets, window and doors should be designed in accordance with this code.
+6.8.5 Additional Landscaping (i) This is in addition to the requirements of 7.2 Landscape Standards (ii) For buildings fronting on to the Boulevard and Pedestrian Priority Streets the area between the property line and the building should include a 6ft wide (min) landscaping strip with street trees or shrubs planted at 40ft centers (average) except at street intersections, where paving is optional up to 25ft along the building façade along each street frontage.
+Species of appropriate street trees or shrubs should be selected from the Planting List in this code.
+6.8.6-Driveways and Streets (i) Driveways on lots having more than 250' Boulevard frontage may be located on the Boulevard in accordance with TXDOT standards. (ii) Pedestrian Priority Streets and General Streets do not yet exist in the Zone, and are to be designated by the developer as they are developed.

-PADRE BOULEVARD AND ENTERTAINMENT DISTRICT CODE VII.
-GENERAL DESIGN STANDARDS
+PADRE BOULEVARD AND ENTERTAINMENT DISTRICT CODE SECTION 7 FAÇADE AND LANDSCAPE STANDARDS